Alia-morsi/asa_benchmarks/README.md

 The paper discusses the use of just one of such datasets (the ASAP dataset), for Audio to Score alignment.

+## Setting up
+Most of the requirements of this repository would be included in the environment.yml of the docker subdirectory.
+However, there are some things that (for now) need to be installed manually.

+https://github.com/christofw/pitchclass_mctc (this codebase is on commit 04b4a96)

 ## Extending the codebase
 To add a new dataset